 The speech marked a pivotal moment in the Apollo era, one that rallied the nation and committed the country to look to the Moon.

-Watch the full speech in the NASA clip below, where Kennedy proclaims his famous line, “We choose to go to the moon in this decade and do the other things, not because they are easy, but because they are hard.”
+Watch the full speech in the NASA clip, where Kennedy proclaims his famous line, “We choose to go to the moon in this decade and do the other things, not because they are easy, but because they are hard.”

 Just seven years after the speech, Neil Armstrong stepped foot on the Moon and the world celebrated.
 It was more than a historic moment.
 It was a global victory.